 Leveraging automated workflow, case management and customer intelligence tools reduces manual intervention, improves case management, and creates a 360-degree view of loan information and customer interactions across channels.
 These tools provide intent-driven guidance for Mortgage Processors and Underwriters and Customer Service Agents across the loan lifecycle, improving decision-making and accelerating cycle time.

 Automating even 50% to 60% of high-impact processes, such as Loss Mitigation, enhances operational ability and enables dynamic resource management to address peak volumes.
 A powerful combination of process reengineering, RPA, AI, Natural Language Processing and Optical Character Recognition helps automate data capture, collection, interpretation, classification, extraction, validation and execution.
 The result: increased straight-through processing, improved integration of front-and & back-office activities for better visibility, higher accuracy, and cost savings of 20% to 40%.

 Elevate borrower experience:

-Automating customer service capabilities using RPA, AI and ML empowers agents to deliver a superior omnichannel borrower experience.
-‘Agent assist’ solutions recommend the next-best action, reducing agent response times and improving accuracy.
+Automating customer service capabilities using RPA, AI and ML empowers associates to deliver a superior omnichannel borrower experience.
+‘Associate assist’ solutions recommend the next-best action, reducing associate response times and improving accuracy.
 With modern borrowers navigating multiple channels such as email, chat, voice, and social media, Intelligent Automation solutions enable holistic insights into the borrower’s previous interactions for a seamless transition between channels.

 The path to value in the next normal